 - Any other special matters relevant to a foster carer which the Chair of the Panel considers appropriate to be referred;

-- De-registration of Adopters and Foster Carers;
+- De-registration of Foster Carers;

 - Match of Permanent Foster Carers with a child;

 - Permanency for Children through Fostering.

 Panel Meetings are convened on a monthly basis, usually the 4th Wednesday of the calendar month.
 In exceptional cases, emergency meetings may be arranged and this decision will be made by the Panel Advisor.

 The Panel will receive a report every 6 months from the Quality Assurance Manager for Adoption, Fostering and Permanence on the Adoption and Fostering services, including statistical information about approvals, reviews, termination of approvals, the number of children in placement and complaints received about foster carers during the preceding year.

 The Chair will communicate any issues of concern to the Assistant Director, Children's Social Care and Youth Inclusion and Permanence, Head of Corporate Parenting and Resources Service Manager and take part in quarterly meetings with him or her to review the Panel's overall functioning and report on the quality of work being presented to Panel, to ensure good standards are reviewed and maintained.

 The Panel chair also writes a report every six months providing an overview on the services delivered through Fostering to the Assistant Director.
 This report includes all the relevant statistical data collated for panel by the Panel Administrator and Panel Advisor.

 There is no fixed panel membership or maximum number of members or maximum tenure of office.
 The Panel is rotated on a quarterly basis and there are usually up to 7 members in attendance, but there needs to be a minimum of 5 members in attendance for it to be quorate.